viam-modules/event-manager/README.md

 * Email
 * GET push notification

-Video of any triggered event is can be captured and stored in Viam data management via a video storage camera (configured as a dependency).
+Video of any triggered event can be captured and stored in Viam data management via a video storage camera (configured as a dependency).

 Actions can also be configured that occur either: